A 501(c)(3) building the World Mental Health Curriculum

 General Happiness

-Appreciation, gratitude, optimistic thinking, and the daily practices that sustain wellbeing.
+Appreciation, gratitude, optimism, psychological flexibility, acceptance, conquering fear, and the daily practices that sustain wellbeing.

 Module 04